5 Tips for Writing More Persuasive Emails

-Emails for business communication aren’t going away any time soon.
-They can be highly effective for engaging your team, marketing your company and, of course, sales.
+Sending emails as a primary source of business communication isn't going to change any time soon.
+They can be highly effective for engaging your team, marketing your company and, of course, driving sales.
 But how do we write content that captures readers’ attention throughout the entire email?

 One of the best strategies is to treat emails like “conversations”.
 By definition, good conversations are equally important to both the speaker and the listener.
 And when we make the reader important in the equation they will become interested in what you have to say.